ashfurrow/blog/source/blog/2012-02-27-evidence-for-retina-mac-displays.markdown

 date: 2012-02-27 00:00
 ---

-Speaking of evidence for Retina Mac displays, I noticed this in the `NSWindow.h` header:<!--more-->
+Speaking of evidence for Retina Mac displays, I noticed this in the `NSWindow.h` header:

 > `backingScaleFactor`Returns the backing scale factor.
 >